harpak-lab/amplification_gxsex/README.md

 #### Create plot for Figure 1
 Download [ldsc_results.txt](/intermediate_files/ldsc_results.txt) to $LDSC_FILE, which contains all the sex-specific heritability estimates and male-female genetic correlations, estimated in the previous step.
-relative_h2.txt, which is used in nontrivial.R, is created in this step and placed in $LD_FILE
+relative_h2.txt, which is used in nontrivial.R, is created in this step and placed in $LD_FILE.
 Code: ```./r2_by_h2.R```

 ### Multivariate adaptive shrinkage (mashr)